Leonardo-Boss/suckless-site/suckless.org/style.md

 			hcf();
 * Use `goto` to unwind and cleanup when necessary instead of multiple nested levels
 * `return` or `exit` early on failures instead of multiple nested levels
+* Unreachable code should have a NOTREACHED comment
 * Think long and hard on whether or not you should cleanup on fatal errors